GsDevKit/GsDevKit_home/docs/installation/installDevKitServerAndClient.md

 1. **Determine your installation directory and clone GsDevKit_home to that location**

-   The following instructions clone the Development Kit to the current directory, so before starting, cd to the directory in which you want the GsDevKit checkout to be located.
+   The following instructions clone the Development Kit to the current directory, so before starting, cd to the directory in which you want the GsDevKit checkout to be located (`<githubdirectory>`).

    ```
-   cd githubdirectory            # where githubdirectory is the install directory
+   cd <githubdirectory>
    git clone https://github.com/GsDevKit/GsDevKit_home.git
    cd GsDevKit_home
    ```